 When I think on the child God has granted us, no matter how neurologically non-typical that life may be, I recognize that I am still on a journey of Faith—one that focuses more outward than inward, more on others rather than on my “self.”

 There has been a period of months [perhaps it is still ongoing], when I registered the death of dreams I had for me and my son & for us as a family.
 I had to realize they were only dreams, not reality.
 Sure, it hurts when I ask myself, ‘will my child ever say “I love you, dad”?
 Or will I be changing his diapers well into adulthood?
 Or, will he become independent, self-realized and self-actualized?
 How will he function in society & will society treat him with understanding and care?
 The answer to all of those was (and still is), “I don’t know.”
 But, I have today with him.

 At the same time, this parent of a child with ASD has become much more aware of other families with ASD children (proportionately higher rates in poorer & minority populated zip codes), and of “others” in general.
 Without my child being diagnosed with ASD, I might never have looked up the causes of autism or the statistics about who is affected most by autism.
 Being honest, autism, and those who battle its challenges, would have remained invisible to me without the path that God has put me on by gifting me with a child on “the spectrum.”
-I perhaps never would have learned that most researchers in the medical community attribute ASD to the compounding effects of pollution (predominantly air pollution) and other environment factors on our human genome, across the last 3-4 generations.
+I perhaps never would have learned that most researchers in the medical community attribute ASD to the compounding effects of pollution (predominantly chemicals & air pollution) and other environment factors that have been wearing on our human genome, across the last 3-4 generations.